A Guide for Landlords on Navigating Rent Hikes in Arizona

 According to the Arizona State Legislature, cities can’t make their own rent increase laws on how much a landlord can charge for rental increases unless a city agency owns the rental property.

-Landlords must report the new rent prices to the Public Housing Agency (PHA) 60 days before the increase in rent is applied to the renewed lease agreement.
-In 2023, state representative Analise Ortiz attempted to repeal the law, preventing towns and cities from regulating their rent caps.
+Landlords participating in the Housing Choice Voucher Program must report their new rent price to the Public Housing Agency (PHA) 60 days before the rent increase applies to the lease agreement.

 Any Arizonian with goals to become a landlord should stay up-to-date with new regulations in their regions dictating annual limits on raising the rent.
 State regulations currently govern rent hike laws, but demands from tenants and local governments suggest a future where cities shape their own rules.